-Aspirin is one of the most well-established therapies for secondary prevention of ASCVD related events and based on recent data it may be also beneficial in primary prevention for patients with elevated plasma Lp(a).
-Large randomized controlled trials of aspirin use for primary prevention, including ARRIVE (Aspirin to Reduce Risk of Initial Vascular Events), ASCEND (A Study of Cardiovascular Events in Diabetes), and ASPREE (Aspirin in Reducing Events in the Elderly), conducted in different populations found no significant net benefit of aspirin on CVD events (139-141).
-A meta-analysis of 13 RCTs with 164,225 participants and 1,050,511 participant-years of follow-up indicated a small benefit of aspirin use for CVD risk in primary prevention (142).
+Aspirin is one of the most well-established therapies for secondary prevention of ASCVD related events, and based on recent data it may also be beneficial in primary prevention for patients with elevated plasma Lp(a).
+Large RCTs of aspirin use for primary prevention, including ARRIVE (Aspirin to Reduce Risk of Initial Vascular Events), ASCEND (A Study of Cardiovascular Events in Diabetes), and ASPREE (Aspirin in Reducing Events in the Elderly), conducted in different populations, found no significant net beneficial effect of aspirin on CVD events [139-141].
+A meta-analysis of 13 RCTs with 164,225 participants and 1,050,511 participant-years of follow-up indicated a small benefit of aspirin use for CVD risk in primary prevention [142].

-Post-hoc analyses of the ASPREE trial have observed that individuals with elevated Lp(a) genotypes may derive net benefit with aspirin therapy (143).
-In a recent propensity-matched cohort study (MESA), aspirin use was associated with a significant reduction (46%) in risk for cardiovascular events among individuals with Lp(a) >50 mg/dL and without baseline cardiovascular disease (144).
-The patients with Lp(a) >50 mg/dL and aspirin use had similar CHD risk as those with Lp(a) \leq 50 mg/dL regardless of aspirin use (144).
+Post-hoc analyses of the ASPREE trial have shown that individuals with elevated Lp(a) genotypes may derive a net benefit with aspirin therapy [143].
+In a recent propensity-matched cohort study (MESA), aspirin use was associated with a significant reduction (46%) in risk for cardiovascular events among individuals with Lp(a) > 50 mg/dland without baseline cardiovascular disease [144].
+The patients with Lp(a) > 50 mg/dl and aspirin use had similar CHD risk as those with $Lp(a) \le 50 \text{ mg/}$ dl, regardless of aspirin use [144].
 This was the first study to focus on Lp(a) level measurements, contrary to earlier studies that used the SNP of LPA.
-These results align with earlier evidence showing a 45-55% reduction in the risk of initial MACE among regular aspirin users who carry the rs3789220 LPA gene variant, while no such benefit was observed in non-carriers (145,146).
+These results align with earlier evidence showing a 45-55% reduction in the risk of initial MACE among regular aspirin users who carry the rs3789220 LPA gene variant, while no such benefit was observed in non-carriers [145, 146].

-Moreover, the results from the MESA study were further supported by data from the National Health and Nutrition Examination Survey (NHANES III) analysis which gathered baseline data from 1988 to 1994 in a nationally representative cohort of US adults without clinical ASCVD.
-Their findings revealed that regular aspirin use was independently linked to a 52% reduction in ASCVD mortality risk among individuals with elevated Lp(a), but this association was not observed in those without elevated Lp(a) during a median follow-up period of 26 years (147).
-Interestingly, in the post-hoc analysis of the PEGASUS-TIMI 54 trial individuals with elevated Lp(a) \geq 200 nmol/l (80 mg/dl) and history of MI (within 1 to 3 years) may possibly more strongly benefit from dual antiplatelet therapy (DAPT) with ticagrelor in the setting of background aspirin (148)
+Moreover, the results from the MESA study were further supported by data from the National Health and Nutrition Examination Survey (NHANES III) analysis, which gathered baseline data from 1988 to 1994 in a nationally representative cohort of US adults without clinical ASCVD.
+Their findings revealed that regular aspirin use was independently associated with a 52% reduction in ASCVD mortality risk among individuals with elevated Lp(a), but this association was not observed in those without elevated Lp(a) during a median follow-up period of 26 years [147].
+Interestingly, in the post-hoc analysis of the PEGASUS-TIMI 54 trial, individuals with elevated Lp(a) $\geq$ 200 nmol/l (80 mg/dl) and a history of MI (within 1 to 3 years) may possibly more strongly benefit from dual antiplatelet therapy (DAPT) with ticagrelor in the setting of background aspirin [148].

 While bleeding events were not evaluated in that study, the MESA study reported a higher bleeding rate among aspirin users (17.5% vs. 12.5%, p < 0.01).
 However, after multivariable adjustments, no correlation was observed between bleeding rates and Lp(a) levels.
-Consequently, additional research is necessary to assess the overall (net) clinical benefit in this context (149).
+Consequently, additional research is necessary to assess the overall (net) clinical benefit in this context [149].

 There is a lack of effective therapies specifically aimed at reducing cardiovascular disease risk in individuals with elevated lipoprotein(a), particularly for primary prevention.
 In the just-published recommendations of Polish Experts endorsed by the Polish Lipid Association (PoLA), aspirin is not recommended for primary prevention in patients with low or moderate cardiovascular risk, regardless of the co-occurrence of elevated Lp(a) concentration.
-However, the use of aspirin in primary prevention should be considered (IIa class of recommendations) in patients with at least high cardiovascular risk with elevated Lp(a) levels >50 mg/dL (>125 nmol/L), which may help optimize the risk of ASCVD associated with it (150) (Table 1).
+However, the use of aspirin in primary prevention should be considered (class IIa recommendation) in patients with at least high cardiovascular risk with elevated Lp(a) levels > 50 mg/dl (> 125 nmol/l), which may help optimize the risk of ASCVD associated with it [150] (Table I).